hasukmistry/ai-smart-suggestions/README.md

 # AI Smart Suggestions

 Welcome to the AI Smart Suggestions Plugin repository.
-This plugin leverages AI capabilities to provide intelligent text suggestions for headings and paragraphs in the Gutenberg editor.
+This WordPress plugin leverages AI capabilities to provide intelligent text suggestions for headings and paragraphs in the Gutenberg editor.
 At the moment [Groq](https://console.groq.com/docs/quickstart) is the only AI provider supported by this plugin.
-Plugin aims to enhance writing quality and assist users in creating engaging content efficiently.
+The plugin aims to enhance writing quality and assist users in creating engaging content efficiently.

 ## Table of Contents